 Your Strategic Roadmap contains the following Craft.io components:

-- Objectives: These are typically intentionally broad and speak to the team’s long-term mission; for example, benchmark later; for example, “Improve the user experience by addressing core product performance issues.”
+Objectives: These are typically intentionally broad and speak of the team’s long-term mission; for example, “Improve the user experience by addressing core product performance issues.”

-- Sections/Features: These are the deliverables that the development teams will eventually build, either in high res (sections) or low res (feature).
+Epics/Features: These are the deliverables that the development teams will eventually build, either in high resolution (Epics) or low resolution (Features).